 Arcades– Indoor arcades and dining places such as Dave & Busters are great for hours of fun!
 You can often buy points or passes online.

 Amusement Park passes– Tickets, gift cards, or annual passes to any theme park in driving distance is fun for the whole family (and a unique gift idea).

 Art Studios– Make-your-own-craft or pottery places are super trendy right now.
 What a fun gift to get creative and make memories!

 Classes– If the kid on your gift list loves hockey, you could gift him skating lessons.
 Maybe your little Picaso would enjoy some painting classes.
 This gift will require an okay from Mom and Dad first but it is certainly a gift that will have a lasting impact!

 Subscription Box Gift Ideas for kids:

 Subscription boxes are the gift that keeps giving!

 Kiwi Crate – We love Kiwi Crate!
-This is a subscription box that delivers month STEAM projects for kids.
+This is a subscription box that delivers monthly STEAM projects for kids.
 There are 7 different age ranges to choose from starting with Tadpole (0-2 years old) all the way to Eureka (ages 14-104 years).
 Each crate delivers age-appropriate projects and has everything you need to complete the project.
 You can pause or cancel anytime but they are so much fun I bet you won’t need to.
 My kids get so excited when they see me carry that yellow box in from the mail.
 They also ask to “do it right now”!
-I love that they are having learning and I think this is a great way to spend some Mommy-and-Me (or Daddy or Grandma!) time.
+I love that they are having fun learning and I think this is a great way to spend some Mommy-and-Me (or Daddy or Grandma!) time.
 Find out more here!